Table of contents

 When it’s worth using Dataflow?

-Dataflow is an excellent choice for applications such as real-time artificial intelligence, data warehousing or streaming analytics.
+Dataflow is an excellent offer for applications such as real-time artificial intelligence, data warehousing or streaming analytics.
 In what situations will Dataflow work?
-You can use it for retail segmentation, clickstream, or point-of-sale analysis.
+You can use it for research and retail segmentation, clickstream, or point-of-sale analysis.
 The service will also help detect fraud in financial services, personalise game user experience and support IoT analytics in industries such as manufacturing, healthcare, or logistics.

-The Dataflow service has been successfully implemented by, i.a., Renault.
+One of the Dataflow customers is Renault.
 As early as 2016, the French car brand started a digital transformation as part of its alignment with Industry 4.0, which resulted in the implementation of Google Cloud infrastructure.
 Since then, the Dataflow service has become the primary tool for most of the platform’s data processing needs.
-Renault uses Dataflow to extract and transform data from production sites and other connected key reference databases.
+As a result, Renault uses Dataflow to quickly extract and transform data from production sites and other connected key reference databases.

 How much does Dataflow cost?

 Like most services within Google Cloud, Dataflow also operates on a pay-as-you-use model.
-The usage is billed for resources that your jobs use, i.e., the region in which jobs run, type of VM instance, CPU per hour, memory per hour, or the volume of data processed.
+The usage is billed for resources your jobs consume, i.e., the region in which jobs run, type of VM instance, CPU per hour, memory per hour, or the volume of data processed.
 The rate for pricing is based on the hour, but Dataflow usage is billed in per-second increments per job basis.
-When Dataflow works with other services, such as Cloud Storage or Pub/Sub, these are billed according to a separate price list for these resources.
+When Dataflow works with other services, such as Cloud Storage or Pub/Sub, the costs of these services will apply separately.

 One of Dataflow’s pricing features is Flexible Resource Scheduling (FlexRS), which combines preemptible VMs in a single Dataflow worker pool, ensuring cheaper processing resources.